kynex7510/3dbrew/content/StreetPass.md

 ```

 Only the bits 2,5,6 were used.
 When set, the bit n°2 indicates the
-presence of a followinf 6-byte field filled with 0xff.
+presence of a following 6-byte field filled with 0xff.

 Some services have a 6-byte field succeeding the StreetPass service that
 is just FF bytes (e.g. FF FF FF FF FF FF).
 The purpose of these is